 5. Permit Review.
 Once we receive your permit, site plan (if required) and payment, staff will review your permit application.
 We will verify that your project meets our zoning code requirements and follow up with you if your project has any issues (such as not meeting a setback requirement or if your property has a conflicting easement).

 6. Permit Issuance.
 Once staff reviews your permit and confirms that there are no issues, a building permit will be issued.
-We can either mail the building permit to the listed address of the property owner on the permit application or can make the permit available for in-person pickup at City Hall.
+We can either mail the building permit to the listed address of the property owner on the permit application or email it to you to print on your own.
 Building permits should be posted in a visible location while the project work is happening (such as in a window on the front of the building).

 7. Request Final Inspection.
 A member of our building inspection team will inspect your project to ensure that it was built as described.
 You can request a final inspection via your MyGov online account.
 It is the contractor’s responsibility to request necessary inspections!
 Failure to request a inspections may result in open permits associated with a project, which can slow the process of real estate closings for future resale.